-Home of the beloved Chiefs, Arrowhead has seen more than its share of great NFLers, including Joe Montana, Marcus Allen, Derrick Thomas, Len Dawson, and colorful head coach Hank Stram.
+Home of the beloved Chiefs, Arrowhead has seen more than its share of great NFL players, including Joe Montana, Marcus Allen, Derrick Thomas, Len Dawson, and colorful head coach Hank Stram.
 For more than 25 years, crowds of rabid, red-clad fans have crowded into Arrowhead each fall to cheer and holler for the Chiefs.
-If you get the chance, make it to a Raiders game, since no other team brings out the Chiefs' emotions like this inter-divisional rival.
+In fact, their noisy support once reached a recorded'142.2 decibels' - Kansas City's second Guinness World Record for loudest crowd in an outdoor pro football stadium.
+If you have a chance, buy tickets to a Raiders game on Chiefs home turf, since no other team brings out their emotions like this inter-divisional rival.
 (816-920-9300, 800-676-5488)

 Harry S. Truman Home

-This historic site offers a glimpse at the 33rd president's life and career.
-The white, Victorian-style home looks much as it did in the early 20th century, complete with period antiques and family heirlooms.
+A great way for teens and adults to get a history lesson, this National Historic Site offers an intimate glimpse of the 33rd president's life and career.
+With tours available through only the first floor of this lovely home, the white, Victorian-style structure looks much as it did in the early 20th century, complete with period antiques, family heirlooms, treasured books and other furnishings.
 During the Truman presidency, the home was referred to as the "Summer White House."
 The site also features the homes of Bess Truman's two brothers and the home of the president's aunt (on nearby Delaware Street).
-Tours are limited to eight people, and tickets are time-specific, issued on a first-come, first-served basis.
 (816-254-9929, 816-254-7199)